Analysis | Trump’s biggest remaining challenge — if he’s up to it

 With multiple vaccines in the final stages of approval and hope for their extensive deployment in the weeks and months to come, Trump is preoccupied with a quixotic effort to remain in office.
 He has in the past hailed the rapid development of vaccines, including holding them out as a potential quick fix during the 2020 election.
-But since his election, he has shown much more of a desire to claim credit for that development than to focus on the rapidly growing coronavirus problem in the United States, where the daily death toll is now setting records and things are on a terrible trajectory.
-Trump has also in the past given voice to vaccine skepticism — most notably and baselessly linking them to autism — and flouted some of the more basic coronavirus mitigation efforts, including questioning the efficacy of masks.
+But since he lost this election, he has shown much more of a desire to claim credit for that development than to focus on the rapidly growing coronavirus problem in the United States, where the daily death toll is now setting records and things are on a terrible trajectory.
+Trump has also in the past expressed skepticism about vaccines — most notably and baselessly linking them to autism — and flouted some of the more basic coronavirus mitigation efforts, including questioning the efficacy of masks.

 A new Pew Research Center poll demonstrates the need for Trump to double down on the vaccine if it is to tackle the problem.